oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 {:vspace}
 scope
-: Additional scopes to indicate scopes included in the returned JWT authorization grant.
+: Additional scopes to indicate scopes included in the returned JWT authorization grant, if required.
 See [Claims transcription](#claims-transcription).

 resource
 : URI of authorization server for trust domain B.